 Breaking Down Bipolar

-According to WebMD, bipolar is known as "manic depressive illness that brings severe high and low moods and changes in sleep, energy, thinking and behavior."
+According to WebMD, bipolar disorder is a "manic depressive illness that brings severe high and low moods and changes in sleep, energy, thinking and behavior."

-The primary 4 types of Bipolar Depressive Illness are:
+The primary four types of bipolar depressive illness are:

 People with bipolar disorder may also exhibit psychosis, addiction disorder, anxiety, or ADHD.
-These diagnoses are often linked to people that have been previously diagnosed with bipolar disorder, because of the hyperactivity displayed in their behaviors.
+These diagnoses are often linked to people previously diagnosed with bipolar disorder because of the hyperactivity displayed in their behaviors.

-In 2011, my diagnosis of depression was changed to a diagnosis of a bipolar II disorder as a result of formal and informal evaluations at my second addiction treatment center (La Hacienda in Hunt, Texas).
+In 2011, my diagnosis of depression was changed to a diagnosis of bipolar II disorder due to formal and informal evaluations at my second addiction treatment center (La Hacienda in Hunt, Texas).
 I received treatment for my bipolar disorder while I was in treatment, and that treatment continued afterward with my psychiatrist at home.
 After a year in addiction recovery, my psychiatrist did another bipolar evaluation, and I continued to meet the criteria for this disorder.

 While I continue to be treated for bipolar II disorder, an anxiety and ADHD disorder have been added under the umbrella of my diagnosis.